 Home sweet home!
 There's no place like it, and there's nothing quite like owning your own home.
 But with that ownership comes responsibility, and one of those responsibilities is protecting your home and personal belongings with homeowners insurance.

-But how much should homeowners insurance cost?
-Well, that’s a loaded question, as the answer to this question isn't a straightforward one, and the cost of homeowners insurance can vary greatly depending on a number of factors.
+If you've ever asked yourself, "how much should my homeowners insurance cost?" then it's important to know that the answer to this question isn't a straightforward one, and the cost of homeowners insurance can vary greatly depending on a number of factors.

 To understand how much homeowners insurance should cost, we’ll cover factors that affect costs, how they can be lowered and how to determine if you are getting enough value for the cost.